DevGrow/devgrow.github.io/_posts/2010-10-22-winners-of-appsumo-user-love-bundle-giveaways.markdown

 - giveaways
 ---

 This week we held our first ever giveaway contest, in which two lucky winners will receive the [AppSumo User Love Bundle](http://www.appsumo.com/).
-The winners have been picked!<!-- more -->
+The winners have been picked!